OBB Media: OBB Cares

 OBB Cares is the social impact arm of parent company OBB Media dedicated to leveraging its resources to inspire sustainable social change.

 OBB Cares supports civic participation, producing content such as the 2022 voter education campaign with Levi’s launched on Vote Early Day, the 2020 “#VoteWithUS” campaign with Justin Bieber and Demi Lovato, and the 2022 “I am a voter."
 PSA campaign with Hailey Bieber that was distributed in AMC Theatres nationwide.

 OBB Cares works to amplify community-based nonprofit organizations, producing content such as the 2020 Intentions music video with Justin Bieber, SB Projects, and Universal Music which supported Alexandria House, a nonprofit that provides safe housing for women and children.

 OBB Cares is also working towards reducing its environmental impact on productions with the help of the Green Spark Group, and promoting climate solutions in its storytelling, serving as community partners of the Good Energy Project.
 In partnership with Hailey Bieber and What’s In My Kitchen?, OBB Cares sourced ingredients from local food justice organization Community Services Unlimited and included food waste tips and resources in the show.

-As a part of What’s In My Kitchen?, OBB Cares facilitated a donation from HexClad to Accion Opportunity Fund, allowing them to leverage $100,000 in microlending to support small businesses owned by women and people of color in the food and beverage industry.